 Telecommuters are a relatively large percentage of the workforce: 9.05% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The percentage of adults in Newburgh who are college-educated is close to the national average for all communities of 21.84%: 17.80% of the adults in Newburgh have a bachelor's degree or advanced degree.
+The education level of Newburgh citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.80% of adults 25 and older in Newburgh have a college degree.

 The per capita income in Newburgh in 2022 was $27,320, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $109,280 for a family of four.
 However, Newburgh contains both very wealthy and poor people as well.